They’ve been there for us through the dark days and supported us when times were uncertain.

 Adapting to the situation as it changed what felt like every hour, they seamlessly transitioned from restaurants and coffee shops to corner shops and delis, keeping our shelves stocked when the big supermarkets couldn’t and keeping our spirits lifted with the comfort and security they offered.

-As many of our city’s shining stars are preparing to welcome back their customers with open arms (figuratively, not literally of course – we still need to socially distance after all), we know that SO many of you are eager to get out there and support local in person once again.
+As many of our city’s shining stars are preparing to welcome back their customers, we know that SO many of you are eager to get out there and support local in person once again.
 With this in mind, read on for our suggestions on how you can show your support.

 PHOTO CREDIT: VERITY MILLIGAN